 The camera feels bombproof, and essentially it is.
 We inadvertently discovered this during a mountain bike ride during testing – we crashed and the rear drop-out mounted HERO 8 Black went through our rear wheel upon impact.
 Spokes were bent and the rim was buckled, but the GoPro came away unscathed and carried on recording video throughout the ordeal.
 The HERO 8 Black also survived bumping off roots, being whipped by brambles, and getting churned and bashed about while surfing, all without sustaining a scratch.

-Though unavailable for test at the time of writing, there’s a new system of accessories, called ‘Mods’ (short for modular), designed for use with the frameless GoPro HERO8 Black.
-There are three Mods in total:
+The HERO 8 Black was the first model to utilise a dedicated system of accessories, called ‘Mods’ (short for modular), designed for use with GoPro's frameless HERO cameras.
+There are three HERO 8 Black-specific Mods in total:

 - Display Mod – flip-up screen that connects via Media Mod